This delicious gluten-free fig crumble recipe is best served cold and eaten with breakfast or as a healthy dessert. Come find out how to make it!

 To this day, the smell of fig leaves (which can also be made into edible delights) and the taste of fig fruit (which are technically flowers) brings me back to that time and place as a child.

-Growing figs in a garden
+Growing cold-hardy figs

 Needless to say, when The Tyrant and I got our own garden and set out to grow fruit year round, one of the first perennial trees we planted was figs.